Souritra-Garai/Generalized-Newton-Raphson-Method/README.md

 $\vec{f}(\vec{x})=\vec{0}$

 For using Newton Raphson method to solve the above equation numerically, use find_roots function, with the arguments
-- f_vector : array of functions
+- f_array_input : array of functions
 - first_guess : array of real number to be used as first guess

+Returns : array of real numbers

 Based on
 Turns, Stephen R. "An Introduction to Combustion", pp - 710-712